Governor's Faith-Based & Community Service Partnership for Disaster Recovery

 - Legal Help in Disasters Committee (LeHDComm)

 The Partnership is directed by two co-chairs.
 One co-chair represents the public sector members of the Partnership and is appointed by the Governor.
 This position is currently vacant.
 The second co-chair represents the private sector members of the Partnership and is elected by a majority vote of such members.
-This position is currently filled by Karen Benson of the Convoy of Hope.
+This position is currently filled by Debi Meeds of the American Red Cross.

 The Partnership staff support is provided by the State Emergency Management Agency’s Statewide Volunteer Coordinator, Deb Hendricks.